It all started 12 years ago.....

 My name is Holli Conger and I'm a Children's Illustrator & Licensing Artist.
 I create cute, whimsical and just plain fun art for babies, kids & kids at heart and I've been putting smiles on faces since 2004.
-10 years ago I documented my journey to becoming an illustrator and in June of 2011 I celebrated my 6th year as a full time professional illustrator.
+12 years ago I documented my journey to becoming an illustrator.
 When my journey first appeared as monthly articles on Creative Latitude, I never guess how much my story would impact others.
 They were later published in the 2006 Artist & Graphic Designer's Market book and I have received thousands if not tens of thousands of emails and comments telling me how my journey has helped other achieve their goals of becoming an illustrator.

 Since then, I've been an open book on how to get clients, what method of promotion is best, and I love every minute of it.
 I've become an expert in marketing for illustrators and I love to help others.
 I've had hundreds of ilustration clients, branched out into licensing and added a new little someone to the family that goes to work with me everyday.

 In 2012 I started consulting other artist wanting to further their illustration careers.
 If you are interested you can find out more information here.
-I've added 3 different types of consulting for 2014!
+I have 4 different types of consulting plans to choose from.
 To read some of my past marketing advice for illustrators, follow me on facebook, twitter, check out the promotion posts on my blog and listen to my podcast on the subject from Escape from Illustration Island.

 You can read my entire 1 year journey to becoming an illustrator below.
 Since it's been a while and I've cleaned up my server since then, some of the links may no longer be active.
 I truly appreciate your comments and emails.
 Although I might not be able to respond to them all, I do read them all and they make my day so keep them coming!!